AudaxLudos/aptly-simple-hullmods/README.md

-# Aptly Simple Hullmods
+# SUITABLE STAR SYSTEMS
-A mod for starsector that adds a collection of hullmods used for ship customization that can be scavenge through out the sector.
+A mod for starsector that adds star systems to different constellations near the core worlds, star systems are customised to speed up colony phase or mid-game/end-game.

 ## Credits
-[Vildrian](https://fractalsoftworks.com/forum/index.php?action=profile;u=20141) - Sprites for some of the hullmods
+<strong>Vildrian</strong>: for sprites for some of the hullmods
-[PureTilt](https://fractalsoftworks.com/forum/index.php?action=profile;u=12418) - for his implementation of s-mod effects
+<strong>Wispborne</strong>: for the starsector intellij mod template and the GitHub action script.
-[Starsector Community](https://fractalsoftworks.com/forum/index.php) - Advice on spriting, coding and balancing
+<strong>Starsector community</strong>: for many resources in regard to modding and spriting.
-Alex & Co - The creators of the [game](https://fractalsoftworks.com/)
+<strong>Alex and Co</strong>: for making a great game and community.